doomium-chloride/president-multiplayer-compsci732/README.md

 ## What is it built on

-The backend is built using Django.
+The backend is built using Django and Python 3.7.6
 The frontend is built using React.

 ## How do you run it locally